bigfix/developer.bigfix.com/site/reference/types/day-of-year.md

 # extrema of &lt;day of year&gt; : ( day of year, day of year )

-Returns the minimum and maximum extreme values of the given list of &amp;lt;day of year&amp;gt; types.
+Returns the minimum and maximum extreme values of the given list of &lt;day of year&lt; types.

 # maximum of &lt;day of year&gt; : day of year

-Returns the maximum value from a list of &amp;lt;day of year&amp;gt; types.
+Returns the maximum value from a list of &lt;day of year&lt; types.

 # minimum of &lt;day of year&gt; : day of year

-Returns the minimum value from a list of &amp;lt;day of year&amp;gt; types.
+Returns the minimum value from a list of &lt;day of year&lt; types.

 # month of &lt;day of year&gt; : month